Hi, I’m Annette Caesar, RTT

 The main components of this ancient holistic healing art are compression and passive movement.
 Compression is used to stimulate the body’s energy lines and trigger points.
 Movement keeps joints healthy, muscles toned, connective tissues supple, and blood oxygen flowing evenly to all areas of the body.

 In this way Thai Yoga Massage helps to release unnecessary tension to improve health on a physical, mental, and spiritual level.

 My treatments are personalized and can benefit anybody.
 Over the years I have shared Thai Massage sessions with people who value wellness, including special clients with Autism, Multiple Sclerosis, Parkinson’s, and Cancer amongst others.

-(Thai Massage sessions can provide short and long term benefits, but these treatments are not a cure for specific medical conditions)
+(Thai Massage sessions can provide short and long term benefits like, ease of pain, improved mobility, and relaxation; however, these treatments are not a cure for specific medical conditions)

 Traditional Thai Massage is performed on a floor mat.
 You wear loose comfortable clothing (like you would at yoga) to allow unrestricted movement.

 During each session the body is treated as a whole.

 What are the benefits of Thai Yoga Massage?